sbrl/Minetest-WorldEditAdditions/.docs/specs/WorldEditAdditionsSchematic_v1.md

 The non-terminal tokens `<header>`, `<id_map>`, and `<data_table>` are defined below.

-A full (trivial) example file is given below:
+A complete (trivial) example full schematic file is given below:

 ```
 WEASCHEM 1